 The waters off the Canadian Atlantic coast are home to a wealth of marine life including at least 31 species of marine mammals, 10 of which are considered at risk under COSEWIC (Committee on the Status of Endangered Wildlife in Canada).
 Species considered endangered include:

 Blue whale (Balaenoptera musculus)

 These species are of particular interest to management bodies because not enough is known about their distribution or habitat to effectively protect and manage them.
 So one of the overarching goals of this acoustic monitoring program is to learn when and where these whales are present off Atlantic Canada.

 The area that was monitored in this study has diverse human activities.
 These include an extensive amount of fishing, shipping, and oil and gas exploration activities.
 The contribution of human produced noise to the ocean soundscape has increased in recent decades, a phenomenon largely driven by expanded shipping and oil and gas exploration worldwide.
 So the second goal of this monitoring program is to better understand the underwater soundscape of the region and monitor areas that are of interest to the oil and gas industry.

 A third goal of this program is to perform a transmission loss experiment (to measure the attenuation of sound as it propagates through the water) and acquire geoacoustic profiles of the seabed.
 In combination with JASCO’s computer models of underwater sound propagation, this data will allow us to better predict the acoustic footprints of seismic surveys in the area.

-Conference presentations, October 2017
+Conference presentations from October 2017